kelccz/matching-game/README.md

 ## Instructions

+The game can be acceded by the Index.html page.

 To get started, click on two cards to reveal its images.

 If the cards match, they will be keep opened.